jeanlauliac/ninja-build-gen/README.md

 You may typically want to install the [ninja-build](https://github.com/undashes/ninja-build) as well.
-Indeed, this package does not include the Ninja build system.
+Indeed, this package does not include the Ninja build system itself.

 Generally, you should not need this package for package distribution (instead of being in `dependencies`), since it's mostly useful to handle the minimal compilation of assets, like CoffeeScript files.
 Published packages should contain the compiled JS files (or CSS, etc.), not the sources (nor the tests).

-# Usage
+## Sample Use

-This is typically useful to create a `configure` script.
+This is typically used creating a `configure.js` script.
 In this script, let's first create a new build file for Ninja version 1.3, with the build directory `build`: